-Lovers of Hollywood's glamorous past will be singing "Hooray for Hollywood" when they stop by this gem of cinema history.
-It's inside the Max Factor Building, purchased in 1928.
-Factor's famous makeup was made on the top floors and on the ground floor was a salon.
-After its renovation, this art deco landmark now holds more than 10,000 bits of film memorabilia.
+Lovers of Tinseltown's glamorous past may find themselves humming "Hooray for Hollywood" as they tour this gem of cinema history inside the Max Factor Building.
+For years, Factor's famous makeup was manufactured on the top floors, and on the ground floor was a salon.
+After an extensive renovation, this art deco landmark that Factor purchased in 1928 now holds this museum with than 10,000 bits of film memorabilia.

-The extensive exhibits inside include those dedicated to Marilyn Monroe and Bob Hope and to costumes and set props from such films as Moulin Rouge, The Silence of the Lambs, and Planet of the Apes.
-There's an impressive gallery of photos showing movie stars frolicking at such venues as the Brown Derby, Ciro's, the Trocadero, and the Mocambo.
+Exhibits include sections dedicated to Marilyn Monroe, Michael Jackson, and Bob Hope and to costumes and props from such films as Moulin Rouge, The Silence of the Lambs, and Planet of the Apes.
+There's also an impressive gallery of photos showing movie stars frolicking at the Brown Derby, Ciro's, the Trocadero, the Mocambo, and other fabled venues.